flange-star/open_source_labs/README.md

 ## Ad-Hoc Commands

-Ad-hoc commands let you run one line tasks against managed nodes without writing a playbook.
-Useful for quick checks and verification.
+Ad-hoc commands let you run one line tasks against managed node which is useful for quick checks and verification without a playbook

 ```bash
 # Check uptime on managed node